dimmavrakis21-collab/Traffic-Brain-Revolutionary-Traffic-Regulating-AI/README.md

 Alhough most of the project was done for a Greek science fair, the content of the presentations uploaded is translated to this README file, using the help of an LLM (ChatGPT).

+The specific project won the Smart City Award in the Greek National fair: Anatolia College Science and Technology Annual Conference.